ChildFund helps children with disabilities in Cambodia

 Children like Chantrea often face social stigma and are unable to reach their potential if they are not diagnosed.

-Chantrea’s hearing problem was diagnosed when ChildFund Cambodia arranged for her to see a hearing specialist through local partner, Krousar Thmey.
+Chantrea’s hearing problem was diagnosed when ChildFund Cambodia arranged for her to see a hearing specialist through its local partner, Krousar Thmey.

 When Angkearith from Krousar Thmey diagnosed Chantrea with a hearing problem, he informed her mother, who instantly changed her attitude towards her daughter.